 If you bought a PC with Windows already installed, it's possible that the seller used the product key on more PCs than allowed by the Microsoft Software License Terms.

 Ask the seller for the original Windows DVD and product key.
 If the DVD and product key aren't available, or if you tried them and still can't activate your PC, you must buy a new product key or another copy of Windows.

 If you made substantial hardware changes to your PC, such as replacing your hard drive or motherboard, Windows might no longer be activated.
-For Windows 10 (version 1607 or later), you can add your Microsoft account to help you reactivate Windows 10 after making a hardware change.
+For Windows 10 and 11, you can add your Microsoft account to help you reactivate Windows after making a hardware change.